moio/booster/README.md

    0.1

 COMMANDS:
-   compress  compresses standard input with go's gzip to standard output check     decompresses and recompresses standard input with go's gzip.
-Exits with 0 if recompression was transparent help, h   Shows a list of commands or help for one command
+   compress        compresses a file with go's gzip to standard output decompress      decompresses a file with go's gzip to standard output isgzip          Exists with 0 if input file is gzipped recompressible  decompresses and recompresses a file with go's gzip.
+Exits with 0 if recompression was transparent diff            creates a delta via the rsync algorithm between two files help, h         Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help